ppetrovtv/pine_script_docs/source/essential/Arrays.rst

     f_nextLevel(_val) =>
         _newLevel = array.get(level, 0) * _val
-        // Write new level to the global array so it can be used as the base in the next call to the `f_nextLevel()`. array.set(level, 0, _newLevel)
+        // Write new level to the global array so it can be used as the base in the next call to this function. array.set(level, 0, _newLevel)
         _newLevel